near/docs/docs/3.tutorials/examples/escrow.md

 ## Testing

-When writing smart contracts it is very important to test all methods exhaustively.
+When writing smart contracts it is critical to test all methods exhaustively.
 In this project we test the contract methods using `workspaces-js`.
 Before digging into the tests, go ahead and perform the tests present in the dApp through the command `npm test`.
 This will run the tests in `tests/main.ava.js`.
 Test names and outcomes are printed to the console.